helm/charts/stable/elasticsearch-curator/README.md

 v2.0.0 uses docker image from `elasticsearch-curator` author, which differs in its way to install curator.

-If you have an hardcoded `command` value, please update it to follow the new `curator` executable path: `/curator/curator` (which is not in PATH).
+If you have a hardcoded `command` value, please update it to follow the new `curator` executable path: `/curator/curator` (which is not in PATH).

 ## Configuration